-Chris Kelly is a graduate of Grand Valley State University.
+Chris Kelley is a graduate of Grand Valley State University.
 He is originally from the west side of the state of Michigan.
 He has Osteogenesis Imperfecta, a condition that causes him to have brittle bones, making him prone to frequent fractures.
 Due to this he is unable to play contact sports.
 He is enrolled in the Master’s in Sports Management through the College of Kinesiology.
 He is a decorated wheelchair tennis player and some of his accolades include a 1st place finish at the USTA Wheelchair National Championships in St. Louis in 2019.

 - 2019 singles tournament record of 31-3 while competing in Chicago, Alabama, Hilton Head, St. Louis, East Lansing, Oregon, Grand Rapids, Nashville, New York, and Augusta.